taijusanagi/2023-axelarthon/README.md

-# OmmniDeployer
+# OmniDeployer

 ## Description

 OmniDeployer provides an omnichain deployer interface along with a Hardhat plugin to interact seamlessly with this interface.
-It leverages the power of Axelar's cross-chain messaging system to facilitate cross-chain deployment transactions.
+It leverages the power of Axelar's cross-chain messaging.

 ## Live App